Foreign transaction fees: What to know

 Key takeaways: Foreign transaction fees

 Foreign transaction fees can add up quickly, but there are steps you can take to avoid them.
 Using local currency is one option.
-Another is using a credit card that doesn’t charge foreign transaction fees.
+Another is using a credit card that doesn’t charge foreign transaction fees, like a Capital One card.
+View important rates and disclosures.

-Earn unlimited 2X miles on every purchase, every day and 75,000 bonus miles once you spend $4,000 within three months of opening an account with the Venture card.
+• Earn unlimited 2X miles on every purchase, every day, and earn a 75,000-mile bonus with the Venture card.